 RoRo is a shortened term for a type of vehicle transport in which the cargo can be “rolled on and rolled off” of the transport vehicle, which is most often a large cargo ship.
-(Air freight can also be shipped using ro-ro service, which is simply a term used to describe the loading and unloading process).
+(Air freight can also be moved using ro-ro service, which is simply a term used to describe the loading and unloading process).
 Here’s how it works.

 The vehicle is driven onto the boat (rolled on), shipped to its destination port and driven off (rolled off).
-Typically, RoRo service is used in international and overseas auto shipping as the more affordable alternative to delivery via air freight.
+Typically, RoRo service is used in international and overseas auto shifting as the more affordable alternative to delivery via air freight.

 Basically, anything that has wheels or can be safely and securely placed on wheels can be delivered using the ro-ro method.
 Here are some of the common vehicle types delivered using roll-on/roll-off shipping: